 As an insurance advisor, I see this play out in many ways.
 Either an injured employee putting up their guard because they feel like they are going to be taken advantage of.
 Or, an employer afraid to be taken advantage of by either an injured employee or the insurance carrier.

 There are reasons these feelings exist.
-The insurance industry hasn’t done a very great job of explaining how the process works – because it is complex.
+The insurance industry hasn’t done a very good job of explaining how the process works – because it is complex.
 When faced with a complex problem and without having all the information, we often experience decision-making paralysis and feel like there is no right way forward.
 So, we simplify the complexity to make sense of it.
 This is where the “it is what it is” approach to Workers Comp comes in.

 Now, if you happen to understand how the Workers Comp system works you understand that premiums are impacted by actual losses from three prior policy periods, not including the most recent policy period; expected losses based on payroll and expected loss rates for your industry; the amount of each loss; the frequency of losses; ballast and weighting values……Complex, right?

 On top of that, there are indirect impacts through the healthcare system, the classifications of your employees, employee duties, the duration of a claim.
 More complex, right?

 This complexity leaves many business owners feeling like there is no control over the process.
 This is a victim-buying mindset and very often has negative impacts on an organization’s bottom line, productivity, and profitability.